HansenHomeAI/Spaceport-CRM-Cursor/TROUBLESHOOTING-REPORT.md

 - Look for error messages below the user info
 - Console logs prefixed with "🔍" provide detailed debugging info
 - Authentication failures are now explicit rather than silent
+- **CORS errors no longer block legitimate API calls**

+## 🎉 **Ready to Push to GitHub**

+All fixes have been implemented and deployed:
+1. **Frontend fixes** - Better error handling and user feedback
+2. **Backend fixes** - Proper CORS configuration deployed to AWS
+3. **Environment setup** - Local development environment configured

+**You can now push these changes to GitHub and deploy to production with confidence!**

-This comprehensive fix ensures that users always know whether they're working with the real database or local storage, and provides clear guidance when issues occur.
+This comprehensive fix ensures that users always know whether they're working with the real database or local storage, provides clear guidance when issues occur, and **eliminates CORS blocking issues** that were preventing production access.